nilesh7757/Calculus/README.md

 # Calculus
-This is Our Calculus Semester Project\\
+This is Our Calculus Semester Project.<br>
-Here We Are Aplying Edge Detection in Image Processing \\
+Here We Are Aplying Edge Detection in Image Processing .